mysterymath/lcc6502/Implementation_Defined_Behavior.md

 * The method for locating includable source files (3.8.2).

-  * The default search path referred to below is the section of the `include` subdirectory of the compiler installation with the same name as the target specification.
-For example, if the compiler was installed to `/usr/local/lcc65`, and the target is `c64`, the default search path is `/usr/local/lcc65/include/c64`.
+  * The default search path referred to below is the `include` subdirectory of the compiler installation.
+For example, if the compiler was installed to `/usr/local/lcc65`, the default search path is `/usr/local/lcc65/include`.

   * Include directives using angle brackets are resolved by searching for the given path relative to the default search path.